M.S. in Architecture (+Dual M.S. +IUG)

 In exceptional cases, the M.S. in Architecture program may serve students with a four-year architecture degree or other degrees who seek to develop a better understanding of the principles and theory that underlie the profession of architecture.
 It is understood that such students are interested in the academic path and eventually intend to pursue the doctorate degree.
 These students would be required to take remedial undergraduate or graduate courses and may have to significantly extend the duration of their study.

 All applicants must have received a baccalaureate degree with a minimum undergraduate grade-point average (GPA) of 3.0 on a 4.0 scale; a full description of the standards for baccalaureate degrees and the exceptions to the baccalaureate degree requirements for equivalent international degrees may be found at the Graduate School’s Academic Eligibility Requirements.

-The M.S. in Architecture degree can be layered into an Integrated Undergraduate/Graduate course of study, or as a dual-title M.S. in Architecture and Human Dimensions of Natural Resources and the Environment degree.
+The M.S. in Architecture degree can be layered into an Integrated Undergraduate/Graduate course of study, or as a dual-title M.S. in Architecture and Transdisciplinary Research on Environment and Society degree.

 Integrated B.Arch + M.S.